 TRAVEL TIPS + THINGS TO KNOW

-- Some restaurants will allow you to refill your bottle for a small fee.
-If you have a reusable water bottle, it’ll be much cheaper to refill.
+- Some restaurants will allow you to refill your water bottle for a small fee.
+If you have a reusable bottle, it will be much cheaper to refill.

-- Some restaurants offer free pick-ups and drop-offs.
+- Some restaurants might even offer free pick-ups and drop-offs.

 As you can see, Nusa Lembongan is great whether you prefer to have an adventure-packed trip or just want to relax on the beach.
 If you have any questions about planning a trip there, feel free to ask in the comment section below.